31 Hygge Home Decor Ideas to Cozy Up Your Space will give you recommendations on making your living space become a welcoming space.

 I recently read a story on Facebook of someone’s mom that passed away.
 Her daughter took the burnt orange suede skirt that she wore for special occasions and commissioned a local upholstery shop to cover her ottoman with her skirt.

-What things do you have that should be taking center stage in your hygge home?
+What things do you have that should be taking center stage in your hygge home that can add another layer of contentment?

 Hygge Home Idea #6 – Natural view